Kenkolder/-Vantabit-for-Apple-Silicon-ARM-x64-/README.md

 # VantaBit 🛡️

 **Secure, Client-Side Encryption Vault.**
-A premium, glass-morphism styled encryption tool built for macOS and Android.
+A premium, glass-morphism styled encryption tool built for macOS.

 > **VantaBit** is a premium, client-side encryption tool designed for secure file protection.
 Built with React and Electron, it features a glass-morphism interface and military-grade AES-256 encryption.
-It operates entirely offline, ensuring zero-knowledge security for your data on macOS and Android.
+It operates entirely offline, ensuring zero-knowledge security for your data on macOS.

 ![VantaBit Desktop](https://via.placeholder.com/800x450?text=VantaBit+App+Interface)